WillDosSantos/wills-portfolio/src/pages/working-with-lottie/index.md

 ---
-title: 'Error Pages with Lottie'
+title: 'Working with Lottie and GatsbyJS'
-description: Web Design
+description: A look into working with Lottie and GatsbyJS marketing sites
-date: '2018-05-02'
+date: '2021-05-13'
 image: 'error-thumb.jpg'
 ---